a-musipatla/predicting-patient-level-phenotypes-from-single-cell-data/README.md

 ## Getting Started

 1. Install dependencies using `pip install -r requirements.txt`
+    - The `cytoflow` python package requires [SWIG](http://www.swig.org/index.php), which you can install [following these instructions](https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/).
 2. Create directory `data/` in the main level of this repository.
 Use this to store your flow cytometry data.